Teen Wolfpack: Young Graduate Makes History

 “I’ve always had a passion for learning and I’ve always loved to explore new things,” Madhavan says.
 “Ever since I was a child, I was really curious and I liked to learn.”

 He began reading at the age of 2 and was proficient in mathematical functions such as computing averages, medians and modes, as well as advanced multiplication before kindergarten.
 He outpaced other students in his classes in Wake County Public Schools and spent a brief time in his preteen years preparing for undergraduate classes while being homeschooled.

 By the time he was 13, he was ready to enroll in the College of Sciences, not long after his older sister, Aishwarya, began her coursework in the Poole College of Management’s business administration program.
 Aishwarya often dropped Madhusudan off near SAS Hall for his classes during his first semester — until the global COVID-19 pandemic shut down in-person classes for most students for about 18 months.

 Madhavan completed his degree roughly three weeks after his 16th birthday.

 “To be honest, I knew he was young,” says Assistant Professor of Applied Mathematics Alen Alexanderian, one of Madhavan’s mentors.
 “I had no idea he was quite that young.”

 Alina Duca, director of undergraduate programs and a teaching professor of mathematics, first met him at an “Experience NC State” recruiting event for high-achieving admitted students and their families.
 He was with his father and sister, and Duca initially believed the younger sibling was just tagging along.
 She soon realized that it was Madhusudan she needed to connect with before he began classes in the fall of 2019.

-For Madhavan, the first-generation immigrant son of an information technology specialist and a homemaker, studying mathematics is more than just multiplication tables, word problems and standardized tests.
+For Madhavan, son of a first-generation immigrant working in information technology and a homemaker, studying mathematics is more than just multiplication tables, word problems and standardized tests.